MinusGix/littleosbook-src/getting_to_c.md

     -Wall -Wextra -Werror
 ~~~

-You can now create a function `kmain` in a file called `kmain.c` that you call
-from `loader.s`.
-At this point, `kmain` probably won't need any arguments (but
-in later chapters it will).

 ## Build Tools
 Now is also probably a good time to set up some build tools to make it easier